dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/ontology-information.md

 (see [Response Formats](introduction.md#response-formats)).

-If the client dereferences a project-specific ontology IRI as a URL, the Knora API server running on the hostname in the IRI will serve the ontology.
+If the client dereferences a project-specific ontology IRI as a URL, the DSP-API instance running on the hostname in the IRI will serve the ontology.
 For example, if the server is running on `0.0.0.0:3333`, the IRI `http://0.0.0.0:3333/ontology/00FF/images/simple/v2` can be dereferenced to request the `images` sample ontology in the simple schema.

-If the client dereferences a built-in Knora ontology, such as `http://api.knora.org/ontology/knora-api/simple/v2`, there must be a Knora API server running at `api.knora.org` that can serve the ontology.
+If the client dereferences a built-in DSP-API ontology, such as `http://api.knora.org/ontology/knora-api/simple/v2`, there must be a DSP-API instance running at `api.knora.org` that can serve the ontology.
 The [DaSCH](http://dasch.swiss/) intends to run such as server.
 For testing, you can configure your local `/etc/hosts` file to resolve `api.knora.org` as `localhost`.

 #### Differences Between Internal and External Ontologies

-The external ontologies used by Knora API v2 are different to the internal ontologies that are actually stored in the triplestore (see [API Schema](introduction.md#api-schema)).
+The external ontologies used by the DSP API v2 are different to the internal ontologies that are actually stored in the triplestore (see [API Schema](introduction.md#api-schema)).
 In general, the external ontologies use simpler data structures, but they also provide additional